Noncompact self-shrinkers for mean curvature flow with arbitrary genus: Visualisations and numerical results

 \section{Visualisations and numerical results}

 In this section, we display visualisations of self-shrinkers $\Theta$ for mean curvature flow in $\R^3$.
 Each image is the result of a numerical simulation with Brakke's \cite{Brakke1992} surface evolver.
 If $\Theta$ is noncompact, then we can only simulate a compact section of the surface in which case we restrict the simulation to the ball $\B_8$ of radius $8$ around the origin.
 The simulation starts from a compact, triangulated surface $\Sigma$ with the expected symmetry and topology.
 In the case that $\Theta$ is noncompact, its approximation $\Sigma\subset\B_8$ has nonempty boundary on $\partial\B_8$, where we impose a free boundary condition.
 Then we use Brakke's program to evolve $\Sigma$ towards a minimal surface with respect to the Gaußian background metric.
-The free boundary condition, i.\,e. the requirement that the resulting surface meets the sphere $\partial\B_8$ orthogonally, is natural in the setting of self-shrinkers with asymptotically conical ends.
+The free boundary condition, i.\,e.~the requirement that the resulting surface meets the sphere $\partial\B_8$ orthogonally, is natural in the setting of self-shrinkers with asymptotically conical ends.
 Maintaining a good triangulation during the evolution is delicate because triangles far from the origin have extremely small Gaußian area and tend to degenerate.
 We designed a custom made algorithm to keep the triangulation homogeneous in order to obtain ``smooth'' visualisations.

-Figures \ref{fig:one-end} and \ref{fig:half-end} visualise the expected shapes of the self-shrinkers $\Theta_g$ constructed in Theorem~\ref{thm:main}.
-The simulated surfaces feature reflection symmetries along vertical planes in addition to their dihedral symmetry.
-This indicates that the full symmetry group of $\Theta_g$ is actually larger than the dihedral group $\dih_{g+1}$ as remarked at the beginning of Section~\ref{sec:existence}.
+The algorithm directly outputs approximate values for the Gaußian area of the simulated surfaces.
+We collect some of these values in Table \ref{table:entropy} together with the Gaußian areas of the self-shrinkers with genus zero as a reference.
+The Gaußian area of Angenent's \cite{Angenent1992} torus has been computed numerically in \cite{Berchenko-Kogan2021} and this value is slightly larger than what we obtain for $F(\Theta_1)$.